juliusdelta/my-blog-v2/content/run-command-emacs/index.md

-title = "Using Run Command in Emacs for RSpec Watch Mode" date = 2021-02-02 slug = "run-command" description = "I'm a sucker for small micro-optimizations in my Emacs config.
+title = "Using Run Command in Emacs for RSpec Watch Mode" date = 2021-02-02 slug = "run-command" description = "I am a sucker for small micro-optimizations in my Emacs config.
 The Run Command package gives plenty of opportunity for that, while also building powerful automation opportunities.
 Here's the config I came up with for an RSpec watch mode." draft = false

 [taxonomies]